takkun-mint/FallGuysTools/README.md

 <details>
     <summary>Details</summary>

+  ○ `2025.01.0.0 (22/01/2025 update)` <br>
+  ・ In RTA mode, a problem has been corrected in which the operation of subtracting the amount of error between the PC's internal clock and the NTP server occurs continuously at various processing timings. <br>
+  ・ In the middle of the matchmaking phase, the time remaining until timeout is displayed when the server is officially opened and a certain amount of time has elapsed in the player waiting area. <br>
+  ・ In the Time Attack rounds, it was found that the order of the log output and the final ranking were the same, so the correct ranking is now displayed in PlayerList and other places.
+(Please note that if you have selected a condition such as “finish first” as a condition for RTA mode, you will be considered to have not achieved it unless your final rank in the Time Attack round is first.
+Please be aware of this.) <br>
+  ・ Localization from content specified by some Tools can now be specified from the database. <br>
+  ・ Fixed a problem in Discord RPC where the game was flagged as “Final” even before the first round started and the last round played last time was displayed. <br>
+  ・ Fixed a problem in Squad's point-earning rounds where teams eliminated due to time-up would not be colored in the elimination color scheme when their ranking was above the border. <br>
+  ・ In the course search tool, a condition has been added to the game mode display frame to tag the course as “final” and flag it if it is also defined as a final round in the game rules. <br>
+  ・ Fixed a problem in which when the coordinates of an external display are reset, they do not return to the coordinates correctly matched to the resolution when the display resolution set is not 1920 x 1080. <br>
+  ・ In the text displayed in the score area of the external display, changes were made to the overall processing method to correct a problem that caused the display to reset continuously, and adjustments were made to correctly display the text desired to be displayed. <br>
+  ・ More Tools-specific variables can be specified from the database, allowing more information to be displayed dynamically. <br>
+  ・ Fixed a problem in which the maximum number of targets a user could specify in RTA mode could not be reflected from the developer's database. <br>
+  ・ When selecting RTA mode, some buttons were grayed out when switching to an item within the event period after selecting an item outside the event period. <br>
+  ・ In RTA mode, the display of the settings screen is now turned off when a subject is selected and confirmed. <br>
+  ・ Regarding the problem of some sound effects going out of order during the Tools reset process, we have finally... found the problem area!
+We have found the problem and fixed it.
+We will continue to investigate whether or not the symptoms have completely disappeared. <br>
+  ・ Overall, we did significant renovation work.
+We have also corrected magic numbers.
+We will continue to work on program modifications and readability improvements. <br>
+  ・ Adjustment of operation and correction of problems in some dedicated modes. <br>

   ○ `2024.12.0.0 (15/12/2024 update)` <br>
   ・ Fixed a problem that prevented output to the log file when a problem occurred during Tools startup. <br>